gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

     | ``duration`` values are integers above 0.
     | Default ``duration`` is None.
     | The motor will stop after a given duration in milliseconds.
-    | If the duration is None, the motor runs without stopping.
+    | If the duration is None, the motor runs without stopping, until another command is sent to the motor.

 | ``left()`` and ``left(1, 25)`` and ``left(speed=1, radius=25)`` all set the speed to 1 with a left turn of radius 25cm.
 | ``left(2, 50, 1000)`` and ``left(2, radius=50, duration=1000)`` and ``left(speed=2, radius=50, duration=1000)`` all set the speed to 2 with a left turn of radius 50cm for 1sec.